Dragons' Den (British TV programme): Doug Richard

 Richard announced his departure from the show in 2005, having failed to make any investments in the second series.

 Richard Farleigh

 It was announced on 18 May 2007 that Farleigh had been dropped from the series.
 Farleigh's replacement was the British-Pakistani businessman James Caan.

 James Caan

 On 7 January 2011, the BBC announced James Caan had quit the Dragons' Den panel.
 He was replaced by Hilary Devey in February 2011.

 Hilary Devey

 In June 2012, it was announced that after only two series in the show, Devey would be departing the show to front her own business series for Channel 4.
-Her final appearance was in the tenth series which aired in Autumn 2012.
+Her final appearance was in the tenth series which aired in late 2012.
 Devey was replaced by Kelly Hoppen for the 11th series in 2013.
 Several tributes were paid to Devey following her death in 2022 from the BBC, presenter Evan Davis and fellow dragons.